tyagi-data-wizard/tyagi-data-wizard/README.md

 _______________________________________________________________________________________________________________________________________________________________________

 I'm an Associate Software Engineer at Optum, UHG focusing on Java Backend Development and data engineering(ETL).
-I work quite a lot on Spring Framework for backend applications and IBM DataStage, Talend & Airflow for creating and scheduling data pipelines with a SQL heavy focus on the data.
+I work quite a lot on Spring Framework for backend applications, Microservices API, and IBM DataStage, Talend & Airflow for creating and scheduling data pipelines with a SQL heavy focus on the data.

 - 🔭 I’m currently working on expanding my skillset
 - 🌱 I’m currently learning Spring Boot